-- < >ecome a MI Healthier Tomorrow Partner by promoting the pledge to live a healthier lifestyle.
+- Become a MI Healthier Tomorrow Partner by promoting the pledge to live a healthier lifestyle.
 Download the pledge, website buttons, social media samples, and sample messages.

 Having a breastfeeding-friendly practice is one way to encourage new mothers to have a healthy lifestyle for themselves and their infants.

 In Michigan, women have the right to breastfeed in any place that is open to the public.
-According to the Michigan Breastfeeding Anti-Discrimination Act, Act.
-17 of 2014, women are not to be denied access to goods, services, facilities, privileges, advantages and accommodations while breastfeeding.
+According to the Michigan Breastfeeding Anti-Discrimination Act (Act 197 of 2014), women are not to be denied access to goods, services, facilities, privileges, advantages, or accommodations while breastfeeding.

 To learn more about making your practice breastfeeding friendly, contact MDHHS at 517-335-8180 or visit the Michigan Breastfeeding Network (MIBFN) website at www.mibreastfeeding.org.